 Urban Planning Guidelines

-Local planning authorities may require permits for exterior green wall installations to ensure compliance with zoning laws.
+Permits may be required for exterior installations to ensure compliance with zoning and safety regulations.

 Tools and Resources